fadhli00/MITTR/Phase 6: Lateral Movement/README.md

 **Context**

 The attacker executes `psexec.exe` using the harvested `FADH-WIN10` NTLM hash.
-This allows authentication without requiring the plaintext password and enables remote access to the `REDGUNN.local` Domain Controller over SMB (port 445).
+This enables authentication without the plaintext password and allows remote access to the `REDGUNN.local` Domain Controller over SMB (port 445).

 **Execution**